← Work

 From here, I saw a more specific problem my team could tackle: the modernizing of healthcare record systems has led to a collective inability to manage all of the information in a meaningful and effective way.

-Design AIM
+Design Aim

 How can we consolidate communication of health information and present it in a digestible, compelling way to drive health insights between patient and provider?